FraTozz/mouseTracking/README.md

 ![image](https://user-images.githubusercontent.com/39329654/190141860-e2b390ab-eaeb-4f9a-b0bd-56c53eed8ffd.png)

-This repository contains a collection of code to analyze behavioral in mice.
+This repository contains a collection of code to analyze behavior in mice.

 I used this pipeline to analyze and automatically score open field and novel object-place-context recognition test in mice in order to test **episodic memory**.